raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 Therefore to avoid this reconnection implosion, a server SHOULD instead choose to shed client load by sending a Retry Delay request message, with an RCODE of SERVFAIL, to inform the client of the overload situation.
+The format of the Retry Delay TLV is described in {{delay}}.
 After sending a Retry Delay request message, the server MUST NOT send any further messages on that DSO Session.

-After sending the Retry Delay request the server SHOULD allow the client five seconds to close the connection, and if the client has not closed the connection after five seconds then the server SHOULD abort the connection with a TCP RST (or equivalent for other protocols).

 Upon receipt of a Retry Delay request from the server, the client MUST make note of the reconnect delay for this server, and then immediately close the connection.
 This is to place the burden of TCP's TIME-WAIT state on the client.

+After sending a Retry Delay request message the server SHOULD allow the client five seconds to close the connection, and if the client has not closed the connection after five seconds then the server SHOULD abort the connection with a TCP RST (or equivalent for other protocols).

 A Retry Delay request message MUST NOT be initiated by a client.
 If a server receives a Retry Delay request message this is an error and the server MUST immediately terminate the connection with a TCP RST (or equivalent for other protocols).

-### Outstanding Operations
+#### Outstanding Operations

 At the moment a server chooses to initiate a Retry Delay request message there may be DNS requests already in flight from client to server on this